anandanug/ecomcustdata-linearreg/README.md

 ## Business Understanding

-Make a prediction for how long the customer will be a member using Liner Regression
+Make a prediction for how much customer spent in year

 ## Data Understanding